 After the end of 2013/14, it was discovered that the Wiltshire and Swindon Fire Authority had wrongly claimed the cost of some ill-health pension payments from the Firefighters' Pension Fund.
 The amount which related to years before 2013/14 was £459,373.
-This amount was set aside as a Provision and we expect the Government will recover the cost in 2017.
+This amount was set aside as a Provision and the Government recovered the cost in 2017.